Electrical Safety Certificate (EICR) Costs For Your Home

 Landlords in London and the UK are legally required to inspect the safety of electrical installations within their properties and to obtain a Satisfactory landlord EICR every five years.

-These rules came into force on 1 June 2020 and mean that an electrical condition report is important if you want to stay compliant.
+These rules came into force on 1 June 2020 and mean that an electrical condition report cost is important to pay.

-The cost of EICR reports is also worth the peace of mind that comes with knowing your electrical installations or any new electrical work undertaken at your property are completely safe, because getting an EICR can be a lifesaver.
-With Hexo, you can be sure that there are no hidden costs to getting an EICR – all our prices are upfront and agreed with you beforehand.
+The cost of EICR reports is also worth the peace of mind that comes with knowing your electrical installations are completely safe, because getting an EICR can be a lifesaver.
+With HEXO you can be sure that there are no hidden costs to getting an EICR – all our prices are upfront and agreed with you beforehand.

 What happens if EICR regulations are not followed?

-With Hexo’s affordable EICR costs, you can rest assured that you are complying with government regulations and make sure your home electrics are safe.
+With HEXO Electrical Testing’s affordable EICR costs, you can rest assured that you are complying with government regulation and making sure your home electrics are safe.

 Government advice on EICRs

-Government statistics show that faulty electrical wiring is one of the leading causes of house fires in the UK, which is why they are a legal requirement for landlords, and why there are strict rules in place for anyone who carries out electrical work professionally.
+Government statistics show that faulty electrical wiring is one of the leading causes of house fires in the UK.

 Unsatisfactory electrical installations can cause serious injuries and death, which is why a Satisfactory EICR is crucial.